bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 63°
-- Drizzle
+- Drizzle and Breezy
 - 91% humidity
-- 15 mph wind
+- 7 mph wind
-- 93% cloud cover
+- 81% cloud cover
 - 29 AQI 🟩
-- 0.75 inches of rain expected in the next 48 hours
+- 0.58 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>